 What does the future look like for you and your business?

 I wish I knew what the future looked like for my business – all I know for sure is that the hard work and countless hours that I have put in are finally starting to pay off.
-I now have a studio located in downtown Milton and am working on building up my clientele so that I can only run 1 business in the near future.
+I recently co-founded & opened ‘The Studio’ which is located downtown Milton and am working on building up my clientele so that I can only run 1 business in the near future.
 This year I am focused on bringing my business to the next level!